SeaQL/seaql.github.io/Blog/blog/2022-09-27-getting-started-with-seaography.md

 }
 ```

-Behind the scene, following SQL was queried on the database.
+Behind the scene, the following SQL were queried:

 ```sql
 SELECT "film"."film_id",